-- 8.1.4 The OSCE report 2020, based on the evidence obtained from a review of 45 cases of potential child trafficking including 14 boys, noted 'The access to services is another major concern.
+- 12.1.4 The OSCE report 2020, based on the evidence obtained from a review of 45 cases of potential child trafficking including 14 boys, noted 'The access to services is another major concern.
 Firstly, the lack of residential centres for boys identified as potential victims of trafficking, in particular those above the age of 14 who manifest drugs and alcohol addictions.
-They are a difficult target group for the shelters' staff, requiring specialised services and continuous adjustment of the Individual Protection Plan.'201 - 8.1.5 The European Commission's Albania Report 2022 noted, in regard to VOT, that 'Successful reintegration remains difficult because core protection, care and social services from the state are insufficient.'202 - 8.1.6 The UNICEF 2022 Human Trafficking Evaluation report:

-'As of December 2021 [for the time frame between January 2020 and December 2021203], UNICEF reported that 6,357 at-risk individuals (including 4,507 females and 2,300 males) had received mental health and psychological care, and 654 individuals had received community services as per the tailored plan of interventions.
+They are a difficult target group for the shelters' staff, requiring specialised services and continuous adjustment of the Individual Protection Plan.'209 - 12.1.5 The European Commission's Albania Report 2022 noted, in regard to VOT. that 'Successful reintegration remains difficult because core protection, care and social services from the state are insufficient.'210 - 12.1.6 The UNICEF 2022 Human Trafficking Evaluation report: - 'As of December 2021 [for the time frame between January 2020 and December 2021], UNICEF reported that 6,357 at-risk individuals (including 4,507 females and 2,300 males) had received mental health and psychological care, and 654 individuals had received community services as per the tailored plan of interventions.
 By March 2022, UNICEF reported that 717 beneficiaries (including 417 males and 300 females) were identified at the community level and provided with emergency services.
 Among the 717 beneficiaries, 144 were PV/VoTs (including 78 females and 66 males) and 573 high-risk individuals (including 535 children and 38 adults).
 In addition, 341 PV/VoTs (including 314 females and 157 males) and 130 dependents received comprehensive services as per tailored plans of intervention, and 237 PV/VoTs and their dependents were assisted by shelters.
 Also, 58 highrisk individuals and PV/VoTs benefited from economic empowerment programmes, of which 204 successfully completed the economic reintegration programme.
-To improve service delivery, 47 service providers were trained to improve their skills to support high-risk individuals and PV/VoTs.'204

-UNICEF Albania, OSCE and Vatra, consulted during the Home Office FFM 8.1.7
+To improve service delivery, 47 service providers were trained to improve their skills to support high-risk individuals and PV/VoTs. - 12.1.7 UNICEF Albania, OSCE and Vatra, consulted during the Home Office FFM 2022, noted that whilst there was good legislation and policies in place to support VOT/PVOT, these were not implemented at all levels.
+According to Erion Prendi of SHKEJ, there was no budget to fund support services whilst the official from Terres Des Hommes stated that, although Albania was doing better compared to neighbouring Balkan countries, funding for reintegration was less than half of what was needed. - 12.1.8 In their 2020 Annual Report, D&E described their package of reintegration services provided to beneficiaries of its reintegration programme: